NeehalSaleh/NFA-DFA-LL-1-parser/README.md

 - Part 2 (LL(1)):
-Here we will give a grammar that we modify (see the pdf) Then we re-write the grammar such that it can be parsed by an LL(1) parser, and then we use the rewritten grammar as a base to implement LL(1) parser.
+Here we were given a grammar that we modify (see the pdf).
+Then we re-write the grammar such that it can be parsed by an LL(1) parser, and then we use the rewritten grammar as a base to implement LL(1) parser.
 Part 1 was written in Java, and Part 2 was written in Python